cathfoliveira/data_engineering_solutions/README.md

 # How Bootcamp - Data Engineering

-:rocket: Learning how to build data engineering systems as a Big Data product.
+:rocket: Learning how to build data engineering products in a Big Data ecosystem.

 - Data Infrastruture as Code
 - CI/CD + Tests